-- Bleeding within the adrenal glands—related to use of anticoagulant medications and shock [extremely low blood pressure]
+- Bleeding within the adrenal glands—related to the use of anticoagulant medications and shock

 - Surgical complication

-- Condition that are present at birth or due to genetic factors (enzyme defects, familial glucocorticoid insufficiency)
+- Conditions that are present at birth or due to genetic factors such as enzyme defects and familial glucocorticoid insufficiency

 - Cytomegalovirus (CMV) infection associated with AIDS